papadarth/nc1/README.md

 # 2. integrate
 - produce and open data with L-system
   - two starting systems are generated
-# 3.0 learn RNN / LSTM time series prediction
+# 3 learn RNN / LSTM time series prediction
 - i) re-use sin predictor (LSTM) for L-system
 - TODOs
   - encoder / decoder games
   - how to implement gates on my own
     - learn from GoogLeNet?
+    - learn from pytorch recurive net topologies
-# 3. Pre-process:
+# 4. Pre-process:
 #  a ) set it up for one systems without depedencies
 #  b ) sort (not for sandboxes)
-# 4. get dependencies
+# 5. get dependencies
 # A. TODOs
   - CNNs
     - implement AlexNet